 Drama is a challenging and exciting A Level that provides opportunities for progression to many different courses in Higher Education.
 It is a distinct subject, complementary to other arts subjects, and is a useful qualification for a career in the media, entertainment and leisure industries.
 These industries generate 71.4 billion per year to the UK economy—generating £8 Million pounds per hour.
 Drama is also an asset in all areas of employment where people matter, eg, Law, Teaching, Police Service, Social Work, Caring, Journalism, Politics, Sales and Management.

 What do students study?

 How are students assessed?

-Section B – Answer a question based on the study of a 20th Century Play.
+Section A & B Answer a question based on the study of a play from list A & B. [55 marks]

-Contact Miss Angela Davies, Director of Performing and Creative Arts for further information:
+Contact Miss Angela Davies, Head of Drama for further information: